silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 Also see [Direct resource urls](#direct-resource-urls) below if you need to include the resource URL directly in your template.

-[alert]
+> [!CAUTION]
-Requiring resources from the template is restricted compared to the PHP API.
+> Requiring resources from the template is restricted compared to the PHP API.
-[/alert]

 ## PHP requirements API